emcdaniel1624/emcdaniel1624/README.md

 - 🔭 I recieved a Bachelor of Science degree in Computer Science with a focus on Software Engineering from the Fulton School of Engineering at Arizona State University

-- 💬 Ask me about **Api's, Cloud functions, Single page applications, Data management and analysis, Devops, System architecture, React, Nextjs, Angular, Typescript, .NET 6, C#**
+- 💬 Ask me about **Api's, Cloud functions, Single page applications, Data management and analysis, SQL, Entinty Framework, Dapper, Devops, System architecture, React, Nextjs, Angular, Typescript, .NET 6, C#**

 - ⚡ Available for software development work for front end, back end, or fullstack projects